 Many gardeners grow hydrangeas in groups to create borders in their gardens or as foundation plants.
-Did you know that hydrangeas also make great additions to perennial borders or island gardens?
-Here are a few ideas for mixing hydrangeas with perennials, shrubs and annuals.
+Did you know that mixing hydrangeas can makes great additions to perennial borders or island gardens?
+Here are a few ideas for companion plants for hydrangeas including perennials, shrubs and annuals.

 Hydrangeas With Perennials